jkanner/pe-viewer/README.md

 This app makes use of data and software obtained from the Gravitational Wave Open Science Center, a service of LIGO Laboratory, the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
+Black hole image adopted from art by Aurore Simonnet at Sonoma State.

 Learn more at [gwosc.org](https://gwosc.org).